Academic Year 2022-23, Class of 2025

 Tuition for Students Granted Residency Status:

-For policies on refunds of tuition and fees, see the Billing Basics page on the Bursar's Office website for the University of Colorado Anschutz Medical Campus.
+For policies on refunds of tuition and fees, see the Billing Basics page on the Student Affairs website for the University of Colorado Anschutz Medical Campus.

 Residency requirements are set by the Colorado legislature.
 Requirements for residency tuition are available at the Residency page of the Registar's website.
 Students starting the program as non-residents may apply for residency tuition for the semester after residency is established.